 222 READING PROBLEMS-UPPER GRADES AND JUNIOR HIGH SCHOOL Principles of remedial teaching, causes of reading difficulties, and materials for remedial work in reading.
 Prerequisite: 12 hours in education and psychology, including an introductory course in the teaching of reading.
 Three hours.
-Mr. Goffi.
+(Not offered 1961-62.)